 Press shredded potatoes into a buttered pie pan or a non-stick muffin pan to form a crust.
 In a pie pan, the potatoes will cover the bottom and sides of the pan.
 In a muffin pan, the potatoes will cover the bottom and come about halfway up the sides.
 Brush with melted butter or olive oil.
 Bake 20 to 25 minutes or until lightly browned on the edges.
 The crust will shrink a bit while baking.

-While the quiche is in the oven, beat the half and half, salt, and cumin into eggs.
-Shred the cheese.
+While the crust is in the oven, put the eggs into a bowl and beat slightly.
+Stir the half and half, salt, and cumin into eggs.
+Shred the cheese and set aside.

 When the edges are lightly browned, take the pan from the oven and reduce the oven to 375.
 Sprinkle all of the pepper jack cheese and half of the cheddar cheese on the baked crust.
 Spread chilies over cheese.
 Pour egg mixture over cheese and chilies.
 Top with remaining cheddar cheese.
 Bake for 30 to 40 minutes or until the center of the pie is set.
 Serve warm.